Sept-Dec 2026 Creatrix Studies Courses

 Instructor: Dr. Helen Hye-Sook Hwang with guest speakers

 Description: Creatrix Studies is born as a modern revival of the pre-patriarchally originated Ceto-Magoism (the Whale-guided Way of Mago, the Creatrix), which largely remains demonized as sea-monsters/dragons/serpents today.
 Chiseled by Goma better known as Ungnyeo (Bear/Head Woman) among Koreans, the Magoist Mudang Queen Mother in the early fourth millennium BCE, the matriversal (of maternally perceived universe) consciousness to be revived transforms feminist spirituality into its destination, Matriversal Soteriology.
-We restore the bond between the natural world headed by cetaceans/whales and the matricentric world bequeathed by our matricentric ancestors across cultures.
-We discuss the major core course topics: Magoist Cosmology, Ceto-ecofeminist Spirituality, Matriarchal Histories and Practices, and Ceto-Magoist Soteriology.
+We restore the bond between the natural world headed by cetaceans/whales and the human world bequeathed by our matricentric ancestors across cultures.
+The core course topics (Magoist Cosmology, Ceto-ecofeminist Spirituality, Matriarchal Histories and Practices, and Ceto-Magoist Soteriology) will be discussed.

 Magoist Cosmology (2 Credits)